elisabankl/Bachelor-thesis---Topic-Modelling-in-R/20Newsgroups-from-directory.md

 names(words_to_indices) <- names(word_mapping)
 ```

-Create a dataframe with z and the corresponding document and word index
+Create a dataframe with z and the corresponding document and word index.
+This assumes that z is filled going through the document term matrix row
+by row (ie document by document) and adding for every column (ie for
+every term) as many entries as it’s value.
+This means that if a word
+appears three times in a document, for this word and document, three
+consecutive entries are added to z.

 ``` r
 row_indices <- rep(DTM$i, DTM$v)